 A person with coronary heart disease has an accumulation of fatty deposits in the coronary arteries.
 These deposits narrow the arteries and can decrease or block the flow of blood to the heart.

-Here's a look at just a few of the tests that have been used or are being used to understand and identify cardiovascular disease.
+Here's a look at just a few of the tests used to understand and identify cardiovascular disease.

 The Choose My Plate plan from the federal government is a guideline to help you eat a healthy diet.